epfl-ada/ada-2021-project-frankezi/README.md

-# Milestone 2: Project proposal and initial analyses
+# P3: Final project and the datastory

 ## Table of Contents
 1. [Abstract](#Abstract)